 Halitosis is a billion-dollar industry.
 In fact, Americans spend roughly three billion dollars a year on gums, mints, and other breath freshening products.
 Despite countless promises to consumers for fresh breath, the best preventive measure to improve halitosis is stellar oral care, which includes thoroughly cleaning and disinfecting artificial teeth and all fixed dental restorations, such as bridges and dentures.

-#3 Bad Breath Could Indicate Disease
+#3 Bad Breath Could Indicate Health Problems

 Your halitosis could indicate a more serious condition such as disease.
 If such lifestyle changes as daily brushing and flossing prove to be ineffective for eliminating halitosis, you may need to see a medical professional.
 Persistent bad breath or individuals who complain of a constant “bad taste in the mouth” may indicate gum or periodontal disease.

 #4 There are Many Causes for Bad Breath

 While halitosis begins in the mouth, there are several possible causes for it.
 Some of those causes include: